Lattice reduction

 In mathematics, the goal of lattice basis reduction is to find a basis with short, nearly orthogonal vectors when given an integer lattice basis as input.
 This is realized using different algorithms, whose running time is usually at least exponential in the dimension of the lattice.

+Finding a reduced lattice basis is also closely related to the problem in crystallography of finding a unique unit cell.
+Historically reduction theory was first studied by Lagrange (1773) and independently by Gauss (1801), in order to classify binary quadratic forms, a classic problem in number theory.
+In a little sidenote to a book review in 1831, Gauss mentions that the reduction theory for certain quadratic forms is equivalent to finding a unit cell for point lattices and he sees the relevance for crystallography.
+This close relationship in number theory and geometry of point lattices inspired much of the successive work on quadratic forms culminating in Minkowski's important work "Geometry of Numbers" (1896 and 1910).

 Nearly orthogonal

 One measure of nearly orthogonal is the orthogonality defect.
 This compares the product of the lengths of the basis vectors with the volume of the parallelepiped they define.
 For perfectly orthogonal basis vectors, these quantities would be the same.

 Any particular basis of $n$ vectors may be represented by a matrix $B$, whose columns are the basis vectors $b_i, i = 1, \ldots, n$.
 In the fully dimensional case where the number of basis vectors is equal to the dimension of the space they occupy, this matrix is square, and the volume of the fundamental parallelepiped is simply the absolute value of the determinant of this matrix $\det(B)$.
 If the number of vectors is less than the dimension of the underlying space, then volume is $\sqrt{\det(B^T B)}$.
 For a given lattice $\Lambda$, this volume is the same (up to sign) for any basis, and hence is referred to as the determinant of the lattice $\det(\Lambda)$ or lattice constant $d(\Lambda)$.

 The orthogonality defect is the product of the basis vector lengths divided by the parallelepiped volume;